debuggermalhotra/open-finance/README.md

-Financial, statistical models and Algorithmic Trading strategies.
-Mostly Python, R and Julia
+Financial, statistical models, trading algorithms and some math.
+Mostly in Python but also R and Julia.